-Dale Jamieson is Professor of Environmental Studies and Philosophy, Affiliated Professor of Law, Affiliated Professor of Medical Ethics at New York University, and Adjunct Professor at the University of the Sunshine Coast in Australia.
-He has held visiting appointments at the National Center for Atmospheric Research, the University of California at Santa Barbara, Cornell, Princeton, Stanford, Oregon, Arizona State, Oxford University and Kings College London in the UK, LUISS University in Italy, and Monash University in Australia.
+Dale Jamieson is Professor of Environmental Studies and Philosophy, Affiliated Professor of Law, Affiliated Professor of Bioethics, and Adjunct Professor at the University of the Sunshine Coast in Australia.
+He has held visiting appointments at the National Center for Atmospheric Research, Cornell, Princeton, Stanford, Oregon, Arizona State, Oxford University and Kings College London in the UK, LUISS University in Italy, and Monash University in Australia.
 He is also a former member of the School of Social Sciences at the Institute for Advanced Study in Princeton.
-In 2016 he was awarded the William R. Freudenburg Lifetime Achievement Award by the Association of Environmental Studies and Sciences.
-He is the Founding Director of NYU’s Program on (now Department of) Environmental Studies.
+In 2017 he was Zurich Distinguished Visitor on Climate Change at the Bren School at the University of California at Santa Barbara.
+In 2016 he was awarded the Association of Environmental Studies and Sciences William R. Freudenburg Lifetime Achievement Award.

-Jamieson regularly teaches courses in Environmental Studies, Philosophy, and in the Law School.
-His recent work concerns the nature and uses of love, political theory for the Anthropocene, the prospects for progressive consequentialism, and the nature of the green virtues.
+Jamieson regularly teaches courses in Environmental Studies, Philosophy, and Law.
+His recent work concerns the nature and uses of love, political theory for the anthropocene, and the prospects for progressive consequentialism.